jkoether/Terrain_Trails/README.md

 # INPUTS:

-* CoordPoly - polygon to define shape of terrain, input as longitude/lattitude array, or gpx file of points
+* Boundary - polygon to define shape of terrain, input as longitude/lattitude array, or gpx file of points
 * rd_include - roads names / ids to inlcude, no roads included by default.
 * trail_exclude - footpath names / ids to inlcude, all included by default.
 * waterway_include - water paths to inlcude, not inlcuding polygon water bodies